paylot/paylot-docs/readme.rst

 client.

 **NB:** Before you can start integrating Paylot, you will need a Paylot account.
-Create a free account now if you haven't already done so: https://beta.paylot.co/signup.
+Create a free account now if you haven’t already done so: https://beta.paylot.co/signup.

 After that, you can proceed to add a merchant/business at